 Michael Armitage (b.
 1984) was born in Nairobi, Kenya and currently lives and works in Nairobi and London.
 He received his BFA from Slade School of Art, London in 2007, and a Postgraduate diploma from the Royal Academy Schools, London in 2010.
 The artist was elected a Royal Academician of Painting in December 2021.
 He was also the recipient of the Ruth Baumgarte Art Award in 2020.

-A solo exhibition of the artist’s work, Michael Armitage: You, Who Are Still Alive, is on view at Kunsthalle Basel at present.
+A solo exhibition of the artist’s work, Michael Armitage: You, Who Are Still Alive, was on view at Kunsthalle Basel in 2022.
 At Calcografía Nacional, Real Academia de Bellas Artes de San Fernando, Madrid, a solo presentation of the artist’s work curated by Hans Ulrich Obrist was on view in early 2022.
 In 2021, Michael Armitage: Account of an Illiterate Man was presented by Ny Carlsberg Glyptotek, Copenhagen.
 The solo exhibition Michael Armitage: Paradise Edict debuted in 2020 at Haus der Kunst, Munich, and traveled to the Royal Academy of Arts, London, in 2021.

 Other monographic exhibitions have taken place at prominent venues internationally, such as the Norval Foundation, Cape Town (2020); Fondazione Sandretto Re Rebaudengo, Turin, Italy (2019); Museum of Contemporary Art Australia, Sydney (2019); The Museum of Modern Art, New York, in collaboration with The Studio Museum in Harlem, New York (2019); South London Gallery (2017); Turner Contemporary, Margate, United Kingdom (2017); and the Berkeley Art Museum and Pacific Film Archive, California (2016).